 Department Chair ensures that the file addresses the review criteria upon which the candidate will be evaluated.
-The review criteria for appointment files is the same as that for merit and promotion reviews for ladder rank faculty, as outlined in The CALL Section II-A-5 and in APM 210.
+The review criteria for appointment files is the same as that for merit and promotion reviews for ladder rank faculty, as outlined in The CALL Section II-.
+A-5 and in APM 210.
 It is critical that the Department Chair review the reference letters for the candidate to ensure that more letters are not necessary.

 See Section V for Appointment File Checklist.

-Library Searches

-See the Librarian CALL.

-Non-Senate Academic Positions

-Appointment files for non-senate appointees must follow the established procedures for each College/School.
+Library Searches See the Librarian CALL.
+Non-Senate Academic Positions Appointment files for non-senate appointees must follow the established procedures for each College/School.
 See Section V for Appointment File Checklist.

-D. The Appointment
+C. The Appointment

 Acting under authority delegated by the Regents and the President of the University of California, the Chancellor has the authority to approve all tenured and non-tenured faculty appointments.
-Refer to the Delegation of Authority Chart for actions that have been re-delegated.
+Refer to the Delegation of Authority Chart for actions that have been redelegated.

-For appointments approved by the Chancellor, the notification of appointment decision is provided to the Deans' offices immediately by APO.
-Appointment letters are prepared by APO and mailed directly to the candidate with a copy provided to the appropriate Dean(s), Department Chair(s), Academic Senate (senate@ucr.edu).
+For appointments approved by the Chancellor, appointment letters are prepared by APO and sent directly to the candidate with appropriate copies provided (please see appointment letter template).
 Candidates are requested to accept the appointment by signing a copy of the appointment letter and returning the signed copy to APO.
-Upon receipt of the signed acceptance letter, APO provides a copy to the Dean(s) and Department Chair(s).
-This signed acceptance letter permits the departmental payroll officer to process the appointment in the payroll system and the Academic Senate to make the appointee eligible for Senate (senate@ucr.edu), and Real Estate Services (yvonne.lujan@ucr.edu and trisha.marcinko@ucr.edu).
-For Financial Planning & Analysis (FP&A) send a copy of the start-up letter (unsigned) and appointment letter (signed) along with the FP&A Central Funding Form to facultyapptletter@ucr.edu.
+This signed acceptance letter permits the departmental payroll officer to process the appointment in the payroll system and the Academic Senate to make the appointee eligible for Senate rights and privileges.

-For appointments approved by the Dean, the notification of appointment decision is provided to the department offices immediately by the Dean's office.
-Appointment letters are prepared by the Dean's office and mailed directly to the candidate with a copy to the Department Chair and APO.
-Candidates are requested to accept the appointment by signing a copy of the appointment letter and returning the signed copy to the appropriate Department Chair(s).
-The Department Chair forwards the signed copy to the Dean's Office.
+For appointments approved by the Dean, appointment letters are prepared by the Dean's office.
+Candidates are requested to accept the appointment by signing a copy of the appointment letter and returning the signed copy to the appropriate Department Chair(s) or designee.
 Upon receipt of the signed acceptance letter, the Dean's analyst provides APO, Academic Senate, and Real Estate Services with a signed copy (see email addresses above).
-For FP&A send a copy of the startup letter (unsigned) and appointment letter (signed) along with the FP&A Central Funding Form to facultyapptletter@ucr.edu.

 This signed acceptance letter permits the departmental payroll officer to process the appointment in the payroll system and the Academic Senate to make the appointee eligible for Senate rights and privileges.
 The original appointment file, original signed accepted formal offer letter, and other documents required should be sent to APO no later than four weeks after the offer has been accepted.
 An annual post audit of appointments may be done in consultation with the Committee on Academic Personnel (CAP).